Registrations is free but mandatory – deadline: 8 March 2023 20 March 2023! See our registration form.

 The expected deployment of Connected Autonomous Vehicles (CAVs) opens new perspectives for traffic management.
 Indeed, CAVs can potentially be used as endogenous actuators to improve traffic flow on road networks.
 Yet, the accurate description of the these interactions requires the development of specific models, taking into account CAV dynamics within bulk traffic flow.In this talk, I will present a family of strongly coupled PDE-ODE systems designed to model the influence of controlled single vehicles or platoons on the surrounding road traffic.
 The models consist of conservation laws describing the main traffic evolution and ODEs accounting for CAV trajectories, which depend on the downstream traffic conditions.
 The moving constraints are operated by inequalities on the flux funtion, which account for the bottlenecks created on the road by the presence of the controlled vehicles.
 Finite volume schemes are specifically developed to capture exactly the non-classical discontinuities that may arise at the constraint positions, and they are then used to address numerically optimal control problems for traffic management.

-Dr Pierre Alliez
+Dr Pierre Alliez – Geometry Processing for Digital Twins

-Session: Modeling and optimizing our environments
+Session: Modeling and optimizing ecosystems

 Dr Francesca Casagli